Thinkenterprise/spring-microservices/README.md

 Test Cardata Microservices:

 The Cardata Microservices are registered by the eureka service registry.
-A simple Http-Request to each Microservice with Hello World Eureka response.
+A simple Http-Request on any microservice returned "Hello World Eureka" response.
-The results are shown in the console an console log over the logging srcipt.
+The results are shown in the console and console log via the logging srcipt.

 ```
 curl http://localhost:8081/helloWorld/